nikkodyb/forensics-cases/challenges/rhino-hunt/report.md

 Using **Wireshark**, the following file transfers were identified in the network logs:

-- **rhino1.jpg** – Transferred via FTP
+- **rhino1.jpg** â€“ Transferred via FTP
-- **rhino3.jpg** – Transferred via FTP
+- **rhino3.jpg** â€“ Transferred via FTP
-- **contraband.zip** – A password-protected ZIP file containing `rhino2.jpg`.
+- **contraband.zip** â€“ A password-protected ZIP file containing `rhino2.jpg`.

 ![FTP File Transfer](./images/wireshark_ftp_file_transfer.png)

-The logs showed that the suspect uploaded these files from the University’s network.
+The logs showed that the suspect uploaded these files from the Universityâ€™s network.
 The `contraband.zip` file was crucial, as it contained one of the illegal rhino images, `rhino2.jpg`.

 ### 4. **What happened to the hard drive in the computer?
 Where is it now?**